-- Seaweed: Natural sources of iodine that help prevent deficiencies, which disturb thyroid function.
+- Seaweed: Natural sources of iodine (like edible seaweed such as kombu and wakame) that help prevent deficiencies, which disturb thyroid function.

 - Probiotic-rich foods: Kefir, organic goat’s milk yogurt, kimchi, kombucha, natto, sauerkraut and other fermented veggies are great, healthy examples of probiotic-rich foods.
 Probiotics help repopulate the gut with beneficial bacteria and can really help support the healing of the gut and immune system.

 - Sprouted seeds and beans/legumes: Flax, hemp and chia seeds provide ALA, a type of hormone-balancing omega-3 fat, while beans and legumes are high in fiber and minerals.